Mercury13/utranslator/README.md

-# UTtranslator: translation tool for Unicodia
+# UTranslator: translation tool for Unicodia

 A simple program for: a) making original text; b) translating it.